salamander2/RaspberryPi/programs/LCD/README.md

 Yes, this is **not** just plug and play.
 You have to do a bit of work, but not too much because I've written all the steps here for you (from http://skpang.co.uk/blog/archives/575).

 1. `sudo nano /etc/modprobe.d/raspi-blacklist.conf`
 then add a # to comment out i2c-bcm2708
+**NOTE** The newer version of Raspbian doesn't seem to have this file.
+So don't do anything here.

 2. `sudo nano /etc/modules`
 add i2c-dev to a new line.